About the Mid-Hudson Scholastic Chess League

-Most games are played on Saturdays at Cornwall Central School's Cafeteria.
+Most games are played on Saturdays at some of the teams' schools.
 Advisors may contact each other to make other arrangements.

 While the game of chess is certainly not a test of one's athletic ability, we think people will be interested in following the competition between schools.
 Many people play chess recreationally - in basements, living rooms, back yards, parks, and libraries.
 More serious individuals participate in USCF-rated tournaments.

 I would like to thank all the advisors and students for making the league a success.
 Click MHSCL to go to the league's home page, and Blog to read the league blog.